 The Indian political landscape is an ever-changing concept.
 Owing to this, the nature and method of campaigning has also evolved over the years.
-However, preparation to win parliamentary elections cannot merely be attributed to short-term campaigning but also on the party’s ability to garner widespread support and establish an ideologically dedicated voter base.
+However, (How to Win Parliamentary Election) preparation to win parliamentary elections cannot merely be attributed to short-term campaigning but also on the party’s ability to garner widespread support and establish an ideologically dedicated voter base.

 A party/candidate’s agenda, which is often reflected in their manifesto, is what will sensationalize them.
 It has been observed that parties that fit an archetype and are clear about their agenda tend to perform better in elections.
 A candidate’s lack of ambiguity and confusion increases their chances in regards to how to win parliament election.
 Prime examples of such archetypes are Mayawati and the incumbent Chief Minister of Uttar Pradesh, Adityanath Yogi.

 Both campaigned along party lines, one catering to Bahujans, the other to an existing Hindu majority.
 Lastly, while effective short-term campaigning can often solidify a party/candidate’s vote bank, it is not enough strategy for those seeking how to win parliament election.
 Incumbent parties must prove they deserve the support of the people in the long run through the course of their tenure.
 Even though people often vote based on inherent biases/ideologies, loyalties can shift as they did in the 1977 Indian General Election, given the tyrant rule of the Congress Party.

 Preparation to win a Parliamentary Election in a diverse country like India are of a nuanced nature.
 Parties/candidates need to keep evolving and adapting to the changing nature of the country’s political landscape, not just through revamped methods of campaigning but also their policies and campaigning agendas.